BREAKING: Why is Cabinet Minister and Mississauga MP Navdeep Bains suddenly quitting politics?

 The news broke Monday evening, as social media lit up with speculation about the reasons for the surprise move.

-The City eventually paid about $1 million extra for the land it was trying to acquire, after a group of local businessmen with ties to Bains and the Liberals purchased it, then flipped it to the City, after Punia had passed on details of the original offer the City had planned to make for the property, which was owned by the Province.
+The City eventually paid about $1 million extra for the land it was trying to acquire, after a group of local businessmen with ties to the Liberals purchased it, then flipped it to the City, after Punia had passed on details of the original offer the City had planned to make for the property, which was owned by the Province.